 “They say: “(Allah) Most Gracious has begotten a son!”
 Indeed you have put forth a thing most monstrous!
 At it the skies are ready to burst, the earth to split asunder, and the mountains to fall down in utter ruin, That they should invoke a son for (Allah) Most Gracious.
 For it is not consonant with the majesty of (Allah) Most Gracious that He should beget a son.”
 (Qur’an 19:88-92)

-“Say: He is Allah, the One and Only; Allah, the Eternal, Absolute; He begots not, nor is He begotten; And there is none like unto Him.”
+“Say: He is Allah, the One and Only; Allah, the Eternal, Absolute; He does not bring forth like-kind nor was he brought forth from like-kind; And there is none like unto Him.”
 (Qur’an 112)

 THE BIBLE’S POSITION